lorin/openstack-hackspace/under-the-hood-compute.md

     +--------------------------------------+----------+----------+----------+

-The next exercise is [Under the hood: network].
+The next exercise is [Under the hood: volumes].

-[Under the hood: network]: under-the-hood-network.md
+[Under the hood: volumes]: under-the-hood-volumes.md